in-der-kothe/exactly-once-semantics/README.md

 ## Our example - A naive payment service

 In this example we will work with an easy payment service.
-I will use an in memory database ([H2](https://www.h2database.com/html/main.html)) to store each processed transaction.
+We will use an in memory database ([H2](https://www.h2database.com/html/main.html)) to store each processed transaction.

 To keep the system simple, we will consider a transaction as processed when it is stored in the database.